ATeamOfPeople/ATOC/README.txt

 becase the Player's Defence blocks 2 Power.
 Not a very original system, but it will do for now.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+EVERYTHING BELOW THIS IS OUTDATED AND POTENTIALLY UNRELIABLE INFO,
+BUT IT COULD ALSO BE RIGHT.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Mobs:
 	Player: